WSU graduate students work with resident baker Jonathan Bethony in the Bread Lab.

-The Bread Lab is an integral part of the WSU Mount Vernon plant breeding program, which studies the diversity of locally grown grains to determine those most suitable for craft baking.
-Professional bakers will analyze and test their bread and pastry doughs under the technical guidance of bread lab resident baker Jonathan McDowell and center director/wheat breeder Steve Jones.
+The Bread Lab is an integral part of the WSU Mount Vernon plant breeding program, which studies the diversity of locally grown grains to determine those most suitable for craft baking, malting, brewing and pasta-making.
+Professional bakers and chefs will analyze and test their whole grain products under the technical guidance of bread lab resident baker Jonathan Bethony and center director/wheat breeder Steve Jones.

 The 500-square-foot lab houses steam-injected ovens and commercial-quality equipment to test such dough qualities as rise, strength, mixing tolerance and protein content.
-McDowell will assist the visiting bakers in finding the optimal hydration, temperature and times that bring out the desired characters of their featured grains, such as wheat, rye or barley.
+Bethony will assist the visiting bakers and chefs in finding the optimal hydration, temperature and times that bring out the desired characters of their featured grains, such as wheat, rye or barley.

-Mission: The Bread Lab is a think tank and testing and demonstration laboratory for craft baking.
-Bakers can use the laboratory to test flours and techniques using local, regional, and nationally available commercial and experimental flours and wheats of all types.
-The goal is to combine science, art, curiosity, and innovation to explore ways of using local and unique grains in order to move the craft of bread baking forward.
+Mission: The Bread Lab is a think tank and testing and demonstration laboratory for craft baking, malting, brewing and distilling.
+Bakers can use the laboratory to test flours and techniques using local, regional, and nationally available commercial and experimental flours and wheats and other grains.
+The goal is to combine science, art, curiosity, and innovation to explore ways of using local and unique grains in order to move grain crafts forward.

 Director: Stephen Jones, Wheat breeder.
 Dr. Jones has been laboratory testing for end-use quality of wheat since 1985 and developed the most widely grown club wheat in the U.S.